ArthurCh/ocp-on-azure/README.md

 $ az extension add --name dns
 ```

 2. Fork this [GitHub repository](https://github.com/ganrad/ocp-on-azure) to your GitHub account.
-Then clone this repository (review Step 3).
-Ensure that you are using the URL of your fork when cloning this repository.
+Then clone this repository (review Step 4).
+Ensure that you are using the GitHub URL of your fork when cloning this repository.
 Review and update the following variables in the script `scripts/provision-vms.sh` as necessary.
 See below.

 VAR NAME | DEFAULT VALUE | DESCRIPTION
 -------- | ------------- | -----------